 While the major draw for tourists visiting Sapa is the opportunity of trekking as well as a homestay with the various ethnic minorities for a chance to learn about their culture and way of life.

-But there are more things to do in Sapa than just hiking with a local guide, as we discovered by chance.
-We highly recommend you add in at least one extra full day to your Sapa itinerary to include a visit to Cat Cat village and take the cable car up to Fansipan mountain summit.
+But there are more things to do in Sapa than just hiking with a local guide.
+We highly recommend you add at least one extra full day to your Sapa itinerary to include a visit to Cat Cat Village and take the cable car up to Fansipan mountain summit.

 How To Get To Sapa, Vietnam

 To reach Sapa, you will head Northwest from Hanoi.
 Sapa is on the slopes of the Hong Lien Son Mountains.
-Access is limited and you have meandering mountain roads to experience!
+Access is limited and you will pass through meandering mountain roads.

 Personally, we didn’t see the benefit to traveling by train and changing in Lao Cai.
 Especially when it’s cheaper by bus.
 Plus, the bus left Hanoi closer to where we were staying in the old quarter.